bitol-io/tsc/rfcs/0003-removal-of-stakeholders.md

 - A migration is necessary for existing contracts to convert the current owner to the top level field `owner`
 - Users that really need this information need to use the extension mechanism to describe them.
 But they'll might have to duplicate the information about the current owner.
 - Tooling can now easily find out the current owner of a data contract, instead of computing it based on dateIn/dateOut and the Role = `"Owner"` convention.

+## Alternatives

+### Option: Add Owner as an Alternative to Stakeholders

+#### Decision

+We could add "owner" at the top level and decide that it's superseed by the block if the block is here and this is a v2.3 change that is not breaking.

+#### Consequences

+- Is a nonbreaking change that can be introduced quickly
+- The superseding mechanism makes the standard more complicated